 Spend some time reading over your lease agreement.
 It will include vital information about what’s expected of you and your landlord if a lease break occurs.
 In many states, you may be required to help find a replacement renter, but that’s not always the case.

 Meanwhile, start putting away money in savings.
 If you break your leasing agreement, you’ll likely pay the amount of your rent for every month until another renter can be found.
+Keep in mind, this can add up quick if you live in an expensive city like Minneapolis.

 One caveat to this is if you had to move out due to your landlord not following through with his commitment in the contract.